- What is homeowners insurance?

 Personal liability

 Your homeowners liability coverage pays the damages if someone is injured on your property or who suffers property damage as a result of you, your family members or your pets.
-It also pays court costs if you are sued.
+It also pays court costs if you are used.

 Loss of use or additional living expenses (ALE)